-In FY22, the Reporting Entities and their controlled subsidiaries (as detailed above) sourced materials from over 1,500suppliers who operate in over 50 countries, with our total spend on materials in FY22 exceeding \$1B.
-We utilise many critical suppliers from Australia to support our mining operations in Papua New Guinea and throughout the world, including companies such as Santos, Orica, Hastings-Deering (CAT), Weir Minerals Australia and Viva Energy.
+In FY23, the Reporting Entities and their controlled subsidiaries (as detailed above) sourced materials from over 500 suppliers who operate in over 30 countries, with our total spend on materials in FY23 exceeding US\$550m.

+Our supply chain strategy focuses on sourcing materials and services from local suppliers to maximize the value generated in the countries in which we operate, whilst also utilising many critical suppliers from Australia to support our mining operations throughout the world, including companies such as Orica, Komatsu, Weir Minerals and Ausenco.